Here’s our ultimate guide to the best things to do in Kiama, one of the most beautiful coastal towns in New South Wales.

 Wander the Old Streets of Berry

-This little heritage town is so beautiful and has so much charm.
-With the main street lined with historic buildings and lots of boutique stores, you could spend all day exploring and shopping.
+This little heritage town in New South Wales is so beautiful and has so much charm.
+With the main street lined with historic terrace houses and lots of boutique stores, you could spend all day exploring and shopping.

 The Berry Produce Market is on twice a month along Queen Street, but if you happen to be here on a different day, don’t worry – Berry is great at any time.